I’m at my usual Starbucks at 6 am.

 Starbucks at 6 am is a little different.
 There is the parking attendant sitting inside, watching a TV show on his phone before his shift starts.
 The baristas are just getting everything prepped for the day.

-As I look outside the window, I see a woman in her Burberry robe., walking her dog.
-She looking at her phone, most likely checking emails before work, as her little dog zig zags in front of her.
+As I look outside the window, I see a woman in her Burberry robe, walking her dog.
+She is looking at her phone, most likely checking emails before work, as her little dog zig zags in front of her.